EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 the bandwidth can be increased.
 By updating the observed resource, the attacker may trigger notifications and increase the size of the notifications.
 By using conditional attributes {{I-D.ietf-core-conditional-attributes}} an attacker may increase the frequency of notifications and therefore the amplification factor and the bandwidth.
+The maximum period attribute pmax indicates the maximum time, in seconds, between two consecutive notifications (whether or not the resource state has changed).
 If it is predictable when notifications are sent as confirmable and which Message ID are used the acknowledgements may be spoofed.

 ~~~~